LakshmiPrasanthiMallipudi/Food-Quality-Assessment/README.md

 #Features:

-ID: A unique id for each inspection
+ID: A unique id for each inspection.

-Date: The date at which the inspection was done in a particular facility
+Date: The date at which the inspection was done in a particular facility.

-LicenseNo: De-identified license number for a particular facility
+LicenseNo: De-identified license number for a particular facility.

-FacilityID: De-identified unique facility id  for a facility
+FacilityID: De-identified unique facility id  for a facility.

-FacilityName: The encoded name of a facility
+FacilityName: The encoded name of a facility.

-Type: The type of the facility being inspected
+Type: The type of the facility being inspected.

-Street: The encoded street where the facility is located
+Street: The encoded street where the facility is located.

-City: The encoded city where the facility is located
+City: The encoded city where the facility is located.

-State: The encoded state where the facility is located
+State: The encoded state where the facility is located.

 LocationID: An encoded location feature.

-Reason: The primary reason for the inspection
+Reason: The primary reason for the inspection.

-SectionViolations: Laws violated by the facility
+SectionViolations: Laws violated by the facility.

 RiskLevel: The level of risk the facility possesses to the consumers.

-Geo_Loc: De-identified geo location of the facility
+Geo_Loc: De-identified geo location of the facility.

-Inspection_Results: The result of the inspection
+Inspection_Results: The result of the inspection.

 #Target:

-The inspection results can have any of the following values - 0:’FACILITY CHANGED’
+The inspection results can have any of the following values -

+0:’FACILITY CHANGED’

 1:’FAIL’

-2:’FURTHER INSPECTION REQUIRED’,
+2:’FURTHER INSPECTION REQUIRED’

 3:’INSPECTION OVERRULED’

 4:’PASS’

 5:’PASS(CONDITIONAL)’

 6:’SHUT-DOWN’

 #Data Sets:

 Data_Train.xlsx – 147443 rows × 15 columns

 Data_Test.xlsx – 49148 rows × 14 columns

 Sample_Submission.xlsx – 49148 rows × 7 columns

 #Algorithms: